kalikaneko/leap_mail/README.rst

 leap.mail
 =========
-Mail services for the LEAP CLient.
+Mail services for the LEAP Client.

 More info: https://leap.se